Weegee: 1950s and 1960s

-Weegee experimented with 16mm filmmaking himself beginning in 1941 and worked in the Hollywood industry from 1946 to the early 1960s, as an actor and a consultant.
+Weegee experimented with 16 mm filmmaking himself beginning in 1941 and worked in the Hollywood industry from 1946 to the early 1960s, as an actor and a consultant.
 He was an uncredited special effects consultant and credited stills photographer for Stanley Kubrick's 1964 film Dr. Strangelove or: How I Learned to Stop Worrying and Love the Bomb.
 His accent was one of the influences for the accent of the title character in the film, played by Peter Sellers.

 In the 1950s and 1960s, Weegee experimented with panoramic photographs, photo distortions and photography through prisms.
 Using a plastic lens, he made a famous photograph of Marilyn Monroe in which her face is grotesquely distorted yet still recognizable.
 For the 1950 movie The Yellow Cab Man, Weegee contributed a sequence in which automobile traffic is wildly distorted.
 He is credited for this as "Luigi" in the film's opening titles.
 He also traveled widely in Europe in the 1960s, where he photographed nude subjects.
 In London he befriended pornographer Harrison Marks and the model Pamela Green, whom he photographed.

 In 1962, Weegee starred as himself in a "Nudie Cutie" exploitation film, intended to be a pseudo-documentary of his life.
 Called The 'Imp'probable Mr. Wee Gee, it saw Fellig apparently falling in love with a shop-window dummy that he follows to Paris, all the while pursuing or photographing various women.